-Opening Reception& Performance by Folk/Bluegrass band Warren Bodle & AllenSeptember 6th, 5:30pm - 7:30pmAdditional Events:Keith Carter LectureDate: September 5th, 6pm - 7:30pmLocation: Weatherspoon Art Museum
+Opening Reception and book signing& Performance by Folk/Bluegrass band Warren Bodle & AllenSeptember 6th, 5:30pm - 8:30pmAdditional Events:Keith Carter LectureDate: September 5th, 6pm - 7:30pmLocation: Weatherspoon Art Museum

 UNCG College of Visual and Performing Arts is proud to present Keith Carter: Fifty Years, an exhibition at Greensboro Project Space.

 Often called “a poet of the ordinary,” Keith Carter’s images hold a sensitivity to our everyday world that is both evocative and ineffable.
 This site specific installation of large scale photographs, curated from Carter's just released monograph from University of Texas Press is the second iteration of the extraordinary exhibit that premiered at the Click!
 Photography Festival in October 2018.
-In addition to his installation at Greensboro Project Space, Carter will be giving a lecture at the Weatherspoon Art Museum and a book signing of his recent publication at Scuppernong Books.
+In addition to his installation at Greensboro Project Space, Carter will be giving a lecture at the Weatherspoon Art Museum.

 This exhibition is sponsored by the Maggie and Gene Triplette Program Fund at UNCG.